 The limit changes based on geographic location, and based on how many individuals are living in the home.

-The USDA updates their home loan income limits periodically, so it is not overly surprising that the income limits changed in 2020.
+The USDA updates their home loan income limits periodically, so it is not overly surprising that income limits for some areas throughout NY changed in 2021.
 The limits are updated to account for cost of living increases, economic changes, adjustments in home values, and more.

 As mentioned previously, USDA loan income limits vary by geographic location (county) and household size.
 Counties with a higher cost of living have higher USDA loan limits than counties that have an average cost of living, and households with 1 to 4 members have lower limits than households with 5-8 members.